Skip to main content

 Return repo memories bound to a specific call-path edge sequence.

-Re-anchor every repo memory against current source and mark each current / relocated / stale / gone.
+Re-anchor every repo memory against current source and mark each current / relocated / stale / gone / pending.
 Runs automatically after indexing.

 memory_doctorA

-List repo memories whose anchor is stale or gone, each with suggested re-anchor targets (qualified names) — the actionable companion to memory_validate.
+List repo memories whose anchor is stale, gone, or pending, each with suggested re-anchor targets (qualified names) — the actionable companion to memory_validate.
+A pending anchor is alive on an in-flight worktree branch: informational only — do NOT rebind or mark it obsolete; it re-anchors when that branch lands.
 Read-only; reports the last-validated status, so run memory_validate first for a fresh check.
-Rebind the listed memories with memory_rebind.
+Rebind stale/gone entries with memory_rebind.

 memory_mark_obsoleteC